 INTRODUCTION

-Hepatic encephalopathy (HE) is one of the most debilitating complications of liver cirrhosis, representing a relevant cause of hospitalization[1], associated with both direct and indirect costs to health services, predicting poor prognosis and severely affecting patients’ quality of life and often entailing a heavy burden for relatives and caregivers[2].
-HE consists of a brain dysfunction caused by liver insufficiency and porto-systemic shunting and manifesting as a wide spectrum of neurological or psychiatric abnormalities, ranging from subclinical alterations to coma[3].
+Hepatic encephalopathy (HE) is one of the most debilitating complications of liver cirrhosis and represents a relevant cause of hospitalization[1]; it is associated with both direct and indirect costs to health services.
+HE is a predictor of poor prognosis and severely affects patients’ quality of life, often entailing a heavy burden for relatives and caregivers[2].
+HE consists of a brain dysfunction caused by liver insufficiency and porto-systemic shunting, and it manifests as a wide spectrum of neurological or psychiatric abnormalities, ranging from subclinical alterations to coma[3].

 Based on the variable severity of its manifestations, HE has been arbitrarily classified in five stages, from minimal HE (MHE) to grade IV according to the West-Haven criteria[3].
-These stages can be further divided into two categories: overt HE (OHE), including grades II-IV, in which diagnosis can be established through a physical examination detecting evident neurologic and neuropsychiatric abnormalities, and covert HE (CHE), including MHE (no clinical evidence of mental dysfunction, but presence of abnormalities in psychometric tests) and grade I according to West-Haven criteria (i.e., a trivial lack of awareness, a discreet psychomotor retardation or a subtle lack of attention)[4,5].
-As per ISHEN (International Society for HE and Nitrogen Metabolism) consensus, the presence of disorientation in time or asterixis identifies the onset of OHE[4,6].
+These stages can be further divided into two categories: overt HE (OHE), including grades II-IV, in which diagnosis can be established through a physical examination detecting evident neurologic and neuropsychiatric abnormalities, and covert HE (CHE), including MHE (no clinical evidence of mental dysfunction but presence of abnormalities in psychometric tests) and grade I according to West-Haven criteria (i.e. a trivial lack of awareness, a discreet psychomotor retardation, or a subtle lack of attention)[4,5].
+As per International Society for HE and Nitrogen Metabolism consensus, the presence of disorientation in time or asterixis identifies the onset of OHE[4,6].

 Although the variety of clinical presentations and the difficulty in detecting MHE make it hard to quantify the exact prevalence of HE, it is estimated that approximately 30%-40% of patients with cirrhosis will develop OHE during their disease course[7,8], whereas MHE or CHE occur in 20%-80% of patients[9].
-Subjects with a previous episode of OHE have a 40% cumulative risk of recurrence at one year, and subjects with recurrent OHE have a 40% cumulative risk of another episode within six months[1,10].
+Subjects with a previous episode of OHE have a 40% cumulative risk of recurrence at 1 year, and subjects with recurrent OHE have a 40% cumulative risk of another episode within 6 months[1,10].

 Although the pathogenesis of this condition has not been fully elucidated yet, progress in research has led to the identification of several potential determinants of HE, among which intestinal dysbiosis, gut permeability alterations, inflammation, and oxidative stress seem to play a key role[11].
-In particular, HE can be regarded as a model for impaired gut-liver-brain axis functioning: specific microbiota changes in the gut of cirrhotic patients, along with altered intestinal permeability, have been associated with endotoxemia and bacterial translocation, leading to increased inflammatory response both at a systemic level and in the central nervous system (CNS), and finally inducing impaired cognition and favoring the onset of HE.
-Although the mechanisms underlying this gut-brain interplay are far from being fully clarified, the importance of the gut in HE pathogenesis is corroborated by the beneficial effects that gut-centric therapies such as lactulose and lactitol, non-absorbable antibiotics such as rifaximin and neomycin, probiotics and prebiotics exert on patients’ cognitive functions[12].
+In particular, HE can be regarded as a model for impaired gut-liver-brain axis functioning: specific microbiota changes in the gut of cirrhotic patients, along with altered intestinal permeability, have been associated with endotoxemia and bacterial translocation, leading to increased inflammatory response both at a systemic level and in the central nervous system (CNS), which finally induces impaired cognition and favoring the onset of HE.
+Although the mechanisms underlying this gut-brain interplay are far from being fully clarified, the importance of the gut in HE pathogenesis is corroborated by the beneficial effects that gut-centric therapies such as lactulose and lactitol, non-absorbable antibiotics such as rifaximin and neomycin, probiotics, and prebiotics exert on patients’ cognitive function[12].

 In this context, available data suggest that dietary modifications too might exert relevant conditioning on several factors involved in the gut-liver-brain axis, including gut microbiota, intestinal permeability, and inflammation.

-This review will give an insight into the mechanisms responsible for gut-liver-brain axis dysregulation and leading to HE development in the context of cirrhosis.
+This review will give insight into the mechanisms responsible for gut-liver-brain axis dysregulation that leads to HE development in the context of cirrhosis.
 Furthermore, we will explore how the different therapeutic approaches investigated so far are supposed to act in this complex network.
 A special focus will be given to dietary interventions.

 PATHOGENESIS